jaswanth04/MultiLabelModels_Spark/README.md

 5. Precision
 6. Recall

-Please look at the src/scala-2.11/*trial.scala files on details about how to use the files.
+Please look at the src/main/scala-2.11/*trial.scala files on details about how to use the package.

+For any improvement in the package, please raise an issue or mail me at jaswanth04@gmail.com